kevinakasam/BeltDrivenEnder3/README.md

 ---
 ### Changelog:
+31.10.2021: Big Update!
+- Moved the extruder to the stock position for the V3.4_Bowden plates (Fits BMG now too).
+Idea from trohnjavolta, thanks!
+- Split the tops into two parts to make them easier to print and more stable (Top_A and Top_B).
+Idea from sztywniutko (Thing:4911634), thanks!
+- Added a KeyBack system similar to the Switchwire design.
+The files were remixed from the Switchwire CAD file.
+For licensing reasons, all KeyBack files are uploaded to GitHub only!
+Idea from Voron team, thanks!

 17.08.2021: Made some small tolerance changes to the rotated transmission and the inner M3 parts.

 31.07.2021: I made a mistake and uploaded the wrong files for "LeftTop" and RightTop".
 If you downloaded the files from Thingiverse between 15.06.2021 and 31.07.2021, please download the latest version.
 I am very sorry!
 Thanks to mbarryton for the hint!